MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 #### MSOLAP

-Starting with AdomdClient and AMO version 19.98.0.3, and MSOLAP version 17.0.814.0, an additional set of connection-string properties can be used to control the Entra-Id based authentication experience over HTTP connections.
+Beginning with version 17.0.25.23, an additional set of connection-string properties can be used to control the Entra-Id based authentication experience over HTTP connections.
 For more information, refer to the [Analysis-Services connection-string properties](https://learn.microsoft.com/en-us/analysis-services/instances/connection-string-properties-analysis-services?view=sql-analysis-services-2025#user-idpassword) article in the product documentation.

 Beginning with version 16.0.139.27, MSOLAP supports Service Principal Profiles for authentication, as in the following connection string example.
 To learn more, see [Use service principal profiles to manage customer data in multitenant apps](/power-bi/developer/embedded/embed-multi-tenancy).